Storytelling Workshops and Retreats

 I give you tips on how to share these stories now, and how to pass them on for future generations.
 These are your stories, you choose how you would like to share them.

-My method is geared toward those who may be reluctant writers, but who do (or would) enjoy telling and sharing their stories.
+My method is geared toward those who may not be super exited about writing, but do (or would) enjoy exploring, telling, and maybe even sharing their personal stories.

 Come along on this meaningful journey!
-The gift of discovering your legacy stories benefits you, those in your life today, and your future generations.
+The gift of discovering your personal stories is not only a benefit to you, but those in your life today, and your future generations.

 What’s your story?